Babylon LIRR [Station, Schedule, Parking, Stops & more]

 Service Overview

 As the terminal located at the terminus of the branch, this Station is a significant terminal station with two island platforms and three tracks.
-It is totally accessible with elevators and modern facilities, and also features connection to several Suffolk County Transit bus routes for local transportation.
+It is accessible with elevators and modern facilities, and also features a connection to several Suffolk County Transit bus routes for local transportation.

 Babylon Branch LIRR